What Can I Do with a Tableau Web View?

 To return to a favourite, open the Favourites page from the navigation panel.

-Favourites you choose in Tableau Server or Tableau Online also appear in the Tableau Mobile app, and vice versa, giving you instant access to key data wherever you go.
+Favourites you choose in Tableau Server or Tableau Cloud also appear in the Tableau Mobile app, and vice versa, giving you instant access to key data wherever you go.

 Congratulations, data rockstar!